carolinebirgersson/project-survey/README.md

 The brief for this weeks project was to create a survey using React, with a summary of the user's choice.
 I created a survey of "Daily Notes", like a short diary for daily reflections.

+I learned:
+– What the purpose of state in React is.
+– How to use the useState hook in React.
+– How to connect HTML form inputs to state.

 ## The problem

 If I had more time I would have created a function that shows today's date + changing weather icon depending on the user's choice.